KhanyisaNgudle/typing-tutor/README.md

 # typing-tutor
-Web app that teaches users to type fast and tests their typing speed.
+Web app that teaches users how to type fast and tests their typing speed.